google/zetasql/docs/one-pager.md

 The `INTERSECT` operator returns rows that are found in the result sets of both the left and right input queries.
-Unlike `EXCEPT`, the positioning of the input queries (to the left vs. right of the `INTERSECT` operator) does not matter.
+Unlike `EXCEPT`, the positioning of the input queries (to the left versus right of the `INTERSECT` operator) does not matter.

 <a id="except"></a>
 #### EXCEPT